alowkii/OilTemperatureForecast/README.md

 ## Pre-requisites

 This project is designed to be run in a Python 3.12.10 environment.
 It is recommended to use a virtual environment to avoid conflicts with other projects.
+"GPU is not required".

 Windows: